Police covering Marple and District

-If you wish to report something of a non urgent nature (i.e. crime related problems) call 101, or to speak to one of these policemen personally, then the number to ring is: 0161 856 9973.
+If you wish to report something of a non urgent nature (i.e. crime or ASB related problems) call 101, or use the Online Chat or the "Contact Us" tabs via the links below.
+To to speak to one of our local police officers personally, then ring: 0161 856 9782 or 0161 856 9973.

 If they are out in the area (which is quite likely) you will get their answer machine, leave a message and contact number and they will definitely get back to you.

-For latest information always check the Greater Manchester Police site for Stockport.
+For latest information always check the GMP Site: https://www.gmp.police.uk/

 An EMERGENCY CALL is where there is an immediate threat to life or property.
 For example, where someone is being attacked or threatened, or where there is a burglary in progress.